Skip to content

 Use Google Chrome Incognito

-3. Now try accessing the site that was causing the bad request error.
+3. Now try accessing the site, causing the bad request error.

 If it loads without any issue, the problem could be attributed to the installed extensions or cookie and cache clutter within the browser.